krc-coding/h5-lokale-booking/Documentation/DevSetupGuide.md

 ### Requirements
 - php 8.3.x NTS (Not Thread Safe)
 - Composer
-- MariaDB
+- MariaDB or MySql

 ### Setup
 1. Git clone
     - Clone the project down on your machine (both project is in the same git repository)

 2. Install composer in project
     - Using a terminal, navigate to `h5-lokale-booking/RoomBookingSystem`
     - Run: `composer install`

 3. Make env
     - In a terminal run all in order:
         * `cp .env.example .env`
         * `php artisan key:generate`
     - Update your DB settings in env to fit your database